astampoulis/makam-paper-funpearl/makamcode/07-hindley-milner.md

 ADVISOR.
 OK.
 So, I've done this before, and I need to leave for home soon, so bear with me for a bit.
 There's this generic operation in the Makam standard library, called `generic.fold`.
-It is quite similar to `structural_recursion`, but it does a fold through a term, updating an accumulator.
+It is quite similar to `structural_recursion`, but it does a fold through a term, carrying an accumulator through.
 Pretty standard, really, and its code is similar to what we've seen already.
 I'll use it to define a predicate that returns *one* unification variable of the right type from a term, if at least one exists.